nn90/angular-http/README.md

-#Task Pending
+# Task Pending
-[] Clickable Evetn for Auto Population of the Data in the City Details [] Filter for the City / Country at the same time
+- [ ] Clickable Event for Auto Population of the Data in the City Details
+- [ ] Filter for the City / Country at the same time